How a Donor-Advised Fund Can Help Your Charitable Giving

 donor-advised funds, charitable giving

-Giving is an important part of our society.
-It provides us the opportunity to support causes we believe in and make a positive impact.
-Giving isn’t always about donating money.
-It can also include volunteering time or donating goods and resources to a favorite charity or multiple charities.
-Here are some examples of the impact:
+Giving is an important part of our society for many.
+It can provide us the opportunity to support causes we believe in and make a positive impact.
+Keep in mind, giving isn’t always about donating money.
+It can also include volunteering time or donating goods and resources.
+Here are some examples of the impact:1

 Financial donations from individuals directly to charity account for the largest source of charitable giving.
-This type of giving, for example, consists of writing a check to a charity and that charity benefiting immediately.
+This type of giving, for example, can consist of writing a check to a charity and that charity benefiting immediately.
 Without that charitable inclination on the part of the individual, most donations wouldn’t happen.

 The Tax Impact of Charitable Giving

 The personal financial and income tax impact from charitable giving can affect the size of the gift and the timing of giving.
-If a family has a large taxable income year, they may be willing to increase donations to qualified charities to reduce their income tax liability.
+If a family has a large taxable income year, they may be willing to increase donations to reduce their income tax liability.

 We sometimes see this when families are in their peak income-earning years with retirement on the horizon.
 We also sometimes see this when a transaction or other event causes a one-time spike to taxable income, such as substantial bonuses, payout of deferred compensation or sale of a business.

 Did you know you can donate in a high-income year, and charitable grants can occur in a subsequent year?
-Two of the most popular charitable vehicles for this technique are the private foundation and a donor-advised fund.
+Two of the most popular charitable vehicles for this technique have been the private foundation and a donor-advised fund.

 DAFs also have an advantage with the deduction for appreciated stock up to 30% of AGI, whereas private foundations are limited to 20% of AGI.